gonzaloserrano/go-code-review/README.md

 ## package design

-- learn and follow the stdlib design
+- learn and follow the stdlib design; read the official doc about [Organizing a Go module](https://go.dev/doc/modules/layout).
-- packagitis: this is not PHP or Java, where you put classes wherever and then you refer to them with the namespace.
+- packagitis: this is not PHP or Java, where you put classes wherever and then refer to them with the namespace.
-- watch out import cycles!
+- watch out for import cycles!
 Go makes you think at compiler time how your types will be grouped.
 - are the exported types needed to be exported?
   - maybe they are just used for tests
 - reduce the number of package dependencies